iclighthouse/DexAggregator/README.md

     - Verified ListingReferrer Propose: +15 per Sponsor
     - Sponsored (Sponsors >= 5): +10
 - score2 (max 20)
     - Set a score through DAO proposal.
 Typically, this is scored as 0.
 Only trading pairs of well-known or special contributing projects will have a score set by the proposal.
+For projects launched in SNS, it is recommended to set 5 to 20 points depending on the crowdsale capacity.
 - score3
     - (pair_vol_token1_usd / 10000 / max(years, 1)) ^ 0.5 / 2  +  (pair_liquidity_token1_usd / 10000) ^ 0.5 * 2

 Upgrade rules

 - A new trading pair defaults to STAGE0.
-- Upgrade from STAGE0 to STAGE1: pair_score >= 30.
+- Upgrade from STAGE0 to STAGE1: pair_score >= 25.
 - Upgrade from STAGE1 to STAGE2: pair_score >= 60, for at least one month.

 Degrade rules